 Apart from keeping it short, Kasey’s main tip for writing an effective preheader is to play off your subject line or the content of your campaign.

-Use analytics to discover who your customers are
+Use marketing analytics to discover who your customers are

 Greensbury knew their audience pretty well, but our predicted demographics feature revealed intricacies about their customers that have helped guide their marketing strategy.
 Learning that women are more likely than men to make a purchase through their campaigns, for example, has influenced the kind of copy they write for their emails.